Gretchen (singer): Personal life

 Gretchen has seven children, five biological and two adoptive, including Thammy Miranda; she is also the sister of Yara and Sula Miranda, who are also in the music business.

 During her career, Gretchen had many boyfriends, who often appeared in the media as her husbands, totaling 17 alleged husbands, when in fact there were five.
-Since 2015 the singer lives in Monaco, where she opened a new clothing store.
-Gretchen resides in a duplex with her husband.
+In 2015 the singer was living in Monaco, where she opened a clothing store.
+Gretchen resided in a duplex with her husband.

 Gretchen was portrayed by Emanuelle Araújo in the 2017 biographical film Bingo: The King of the Mornings.